SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/When_a_new_LArSoft_release_is_available_and_you_want_to_develop_against_the_new_LArSoft_release.md

-When a new LArSoft release is available and you want to develop against the new LArSoft release(#When-a-new-LArSoft-release-is-available-and-you-want-to-develop-against-the-new-LArSoft-release)
+When a new LArSoft release is available and you want to develop against the new LArSoft release
 ==================================================================================================================================================================================================================

 (Stolen from dunetpc wiki)